Radio teleswitch: Transmitter and service obsolescence

 The Radio Teleswitch Service is broadcast alongside the longwave output of BBC Radio 4 from the Droitwich Transmitting Station.

-In October 2011, the BBC admitted that the Droitwich transmitter, including Radio 4's longwave service and Radio Teleswitch, will cease to operate when one of the last two valves breaks, and no effort would be made to manufacture more nor to install a replacement longwave transmitter.
+In October 2011, the BBC stated that the Droitwich transmitter, including Radio 4's longwave service and Radio Teleswitch, will cease to operate when one of the last two valves breaks, and no effort would be made to manufacture more nor to install a replacement longwave transmitter.

 The BBC stated that their plan is simply to cease broadcasting on longwave forever once the Droitwich transmitter fails.
-It has been reported that the BBC estimated that less than ten spare compatible valves existed in the world, and that each valve had a working life of between one and ten years.
+It has been reported that the BBC estimated that fewer than ten spare compatible valves existed in the world, and that each valve had a working life of between one and ten years.

 A 50 kW longwave transmitter transmitting a 1000 Hz wide signal could take over the teleswitch role with adequate nationwide coverage—but some legal provision would probably have to be made to make this possible.

 In 2016, the Energy Networks Association consulted on the future of the service, highlighting that no agreement for its operation past the end of 2017 existed.
 While most suppliers acknowledged the system could ultimately be replaced by smart meter functionality, there was general agreement that the system would need to continue until at least 2020 to avoid significant inconvenience to customers and agreement was secured for the service to continue until the end of March 2020.

 Several further extensions have been negotiated between the Energy Networks Association and the BBC from 2019 onwards, due to the lack of progress in developing suitable smart meter alternatives.
-The availability of radio teleswitching has been progressively extended and as of early 2021 the service was due to remain in operation until at least March 2023.

 In late 2020 SSE, one of the major users of the service, began informing its customers that teleswitched meters would be withdrawn and replaced with alternative solutions.

+The availability of radio teleswitching has been progressively extended and as of early 2021 the service was due to remain in operation until at least March 2024.
+By that date, however, the radio frequency (in England) was expected to be switched off in summer 2025.

+As of October 2024, there were 800,000 Radio Teleswitch meters remaining to be replaced, with the RTS system due to be switched off on 30 June 2025.
+In January 2025, the RTS Taskforce launched an advertising campaign to encourage customers to have their meters upgraded.
+On 19th June, the Department for Energy Security and Net Zero announced that "a widespread switch-off [...] will not happen on 30 June", the service being phased out in stages instead.